-To foster the competitiveness of NTU students, to enhance their employability, and to make them adhere to the core values of team spirit, empathy, integrity, gratitude, diligence, ambition and vision, the Office of Student Affairs implemented the "Refined Learning Journeys" Program in 2007.
+To foster the competitiveness of NTU students, to enhance their employability, and to make them adhere to the core values of team spirit, empathy, integrity, gratitude, diligence, ambition and vision, the Office of Student Affairs implemented the "Lean and Mean Learning Journeys" Program in 2007.
 From May 2007 to August 2008, the Program was divided into five phases: formation, diagnosis, strategic planning, implementation and evaluation.
 Many administrators and staff participated in the learning journeys, including the President, professors from the College of Management, Director of the Personnel Department, students, external experts and advisors, and the entire staff of the Office of Student Affairs.
-Using the Office of Student Affairs as a learning model in transition, the Learning Journeys Program set its goals of cultivating the learning habits of its staff, fostering correct service attitudes, and improving administrative efficiency.
-The contents of these journeys coincided with the operations of the 2nd degree units within the Office, whether daily living, lodging, safety, scholarship issues, the organizing of intramural or off-campus activities, intercollegiate or international exchanges or learning, or the provision of professional skills for students.
+Using the Office of Student Affairs as a learning model in transition, the Learning Journeys Program set its goals at cultivating the learning habits of its staff, fostering correct service attitudes, and improving administrative efficiency.
+The contents of these journeys coincided with the operations of the 2nd degree units within the Office, whether they be daily living, lodging, safety, scholarship issues, the organizing of intramural or off-campus activities, intercollegiate or international exchanges or learning, or the provision of professional skills for students.
 As a result, the various operations of the Student Affairs Office were strengthened in order to meet the real needs of the students.
+Thus, it can be said that promoting administrative quality has become one of the key points of the business of the Office of Student Affairs.